 Each year, the Diversity Lottery Program makes 55,000 new immigrant visas available for individuals from underrepresented nations.
 Administered by the U.S. State Department, the Diversity Lottery Program requires that you have either a high school education, its equivalent, or two years work experience within the last five years in a job which demands two years training.
 You or your spouse must be a native of a nation eligible for the Diversity Lottery Program.

-Find out more about this program, as well as other means of obtaining legal permanent residency in the U.S., bycontacting us today to arrange a free consultation.
+Find out more about this program, as well as other means of obtaining legal permanent residency in the U.S., by contacting us today and scheduling an initial consultation.